 However, if ever an application lent itself to an object-oriented structure (words that meant nothing to me at the time), it would be one that opens lots of iterations of the same app!
 Learning the official tools (Android Studio in this case) is by far the best advice if you want to become an app developer!

 That might be nonsense to you, but you can probably understand my folly when it came to naming variables and functions.
 I had a terrible habit of calling them things like “JigglyWiggly” and “Cup” (normally if there happened to be a cup on the table).
+In other words, I had no system and would label things in a way that made them very hard to identify in future.
 Eventually, this gave way to a kind of internal logic so complex, it was almost its own language.
 I didn’t write a note of it anywhere either.
 The old random code was completely obtuse.

 It sat there and it rotted until it was eventually taken down.